 Ye Li is the Librarian for Chemistry, Chemical Engineering, Materials Sciences and Engineering at MIT Libraries.
-In her role, she supports researchers and students with finding, accessing, evaluating and disseminating research data and information, facilitating computational access and reuse of data and texts.

 Tell me about your current role.

 I am currently the Librarian for Chemistry, Chemical Engineering, Materials Sciences and Engineering at MIT Libraries.
 As a subject specialist and a member of the Libraries’ Data Management Services team, I support researchers and students with finding, accessing, evaluating and disseminating research data and information, facilitating computational access and reuse of data and texts, as well as organizing, managing, and sharing research data according to FAIR (Findable, Accessible, Interoperable, and reusable) principles.
 I strive to partner with researchers and other stakeholders of open science to cultivate good practices for reproducible research and publishing.

 My hometown is in the mountains of Southwest China and I spent my undergraduate years as a Chemistry major at Beijing Normal University.
 I came to the U.S. in 2004 and obtained my Ph.D. in Chemistry and M.A. in Library and Information Science from the University of Iowa in 2009.
 In the same year, I started my career as a Chemistry Librarian at the University of Michigan.
 From 2016 to 2018, I led scholarly communications initiatives at the Colorado School of Mines.
 In 2019, I joined MIT Libraries for my current position.

 How do you help to address challenges faced by your institution’s students and faculty?